Highpointer/Credit_Risk_Analysis/README.md

 #### SMOTE Oversampling</p>
 #### Undersampling with ClusterCentroids algorithm</p>

-Below are screenshots of each of the algorithms, showing the following results:
+Below are screenshots showing the following results of each of the algorithms:

 #### Accuracy score (7.5 points)
 #### Confusion matrix (7.5 points)